canopy-js/canopy-js/README.md

 New Jersey State House: The New Jersey State House was built in 1792.
 ```

-Produces the following website:
+It will produce the following website:

 ![Local references](./readme/local.gif)

-A root topic paragraph can reference several subtopics, which in turn can reference several other subtopics, forming a tree.
+The topic paragraph can reference several subtopics, which in turn can reference several other subtopics, forming a tree.
 To maintain this tree structure, each subtopic can only be referenced by one "parent" paragraph.

-If you want to have two references to a given subtopic from different subtopics of that topic, you should make the target subtopic a topic proper, or use the "import reference" functionality described below.
+(If you want to have two references to a given subtopic from different subtopics of that topic, you can make the target subtopic a topic proper, or use the "import reference" functionality described below.)

 #### Global References

 A global reference connects a topic or subtopic to an entirely different topic.
-A global reference can only refer to the "root" paragraph of a topic, and not one of the internal subtopics it contains.
+A global reference can only refer to the "root" topic paragraph of a topic, and not to one of the internal subtopics it contains.

 To make a global link, we reference a topic defined in a different file: